 Use Intercom CSAT Data for Agent Coaching

 The best coaching conversations are the ones that happen close to the event.
-When a CSAT rating lands in Slack tagged to an agent, you have a 30-minute window to provide context-rich feedback.
+When a CSAT rating lands in Slack tagged to an agent, you have a window to provide context-rich feedback.
 That window closes fast — after a day, the agent has handled a dozen more conversations and has little memory of the specific interaction.

 The monthly coaching model